Mainland City Centre: Return

-In March 2019 a new storage facility occupied the old Palais Royal building.
+In March 2019 a new storage facility occupied the old JCPenney building.

 On August 6, 2019, it was announced that Sears would be closing this location as part of a plan to close 26 stores nationwide.
 The store closed in October 2019.

 In May 2020, it was announced that Palais Royal would be closing due to the parent company filing for bankruptcy and liquidating all locations, unless a buyer for the chain can be found.

 In 2020, the mall was renamed Mainland City Centre.

 In 2020 Odyssey Academy Charter School Pk3-6th grades moved into the Mainland City Centre on the back end near Sears side of old mall next to movie theater.

 On December 30, 2021, Cinemark Movies 12 closed after nearly over 30 years in operation.
 Cinemark decided not to renew their lease at the center.
 The closure will allow Karam the opportunity to convert the existing theater into one with a dine-in movie concept.